larryhastings/correlate/README.md

 Unfortunately, producing this much debugging output incurred a measurable performance penalty--even when you had logging turned off!
-It was mostly in computing the "f-strings" for the log, but also simply the calls to the logging functions added overhead too.
+It was mostly in computing the "f-strings" for the log, but the calls to the logging functions definitely added overhead too.

 My solution: by default, each of the debug print statements is commented out.